jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 allows multiple materials in a single print, support structures can be printed from a dissolvable material that is easily removed after building.
-The main drawbacks of material jetting technologies are the high cost and the brittle mechanical properties of the UV activated photopolymers[^8].
+The main drawbacks of material jetting technologies are the high cost and the brittle mechanical properties of the UV activated photopolymers[^10].

 #### Nanoparticle jetting (NPJ)

-Nanoparticle jetting uses a liquid, which contains metal nanoparticles or support nanoparticles, loaded into the printer as a cartridge and jetted onto the build tray in extremely thin layers of droplets.
-High temperatures inside the building envelope cause the liquid to evaporate leaving behind metal objects.
+Nanoparticle jetting is a process by which a liquid, which contains metal nanoparticles or support nanoparticles, is loaded into the printer via a cartridge.
+The liquid is then jetted, similar to an inkjet printer, onto a build tray through thousands of nozzles in extremely thin layers of droplets.
+High temperatures inside
+the building chamber cause the liquid to evaporate leaving behind metal objects[^11].

 #### Drop-on-demand (DOD)

-Drop-on-demand material jetting printers have two print jets: one to deposit the build materials, typically a wax-like liquid, and another for dissolvable support material.
-Similar to material extrusion, DOD printers follow a predetermined path and deposit material in a pointwise fashion to build the cross-sectional area of a component.
+Drop-on-demand material jetting printers have two print jets: one to deposit the build materials, typically a wax-like liquid, and another for a dissolvable support material.
+Similar to material extrusion, DOD printers follow a predetermined path and deposit material in a pointwise fashion to build layers of an object.
 These machines also employ a fly-cutter, a single-point cutting tool, that skims the build area after each layer to ensure a perfectly flat surface before printing the next layer.
-DOD technology is typically used to produce wax-like patterns for lost-wax casting, used to duplicate a metal sculpture that is cast from an original sculpture, and mold making applications.
+DOD technology is typically used to produce wax-like patterns for lost-wax casting, used to duplicate a metal sculpture that is cast from an original sculpture, and mold making applications[^12].

 ### Binder jetting